 For doing this work, miners are rewarded with coins.
-The coins come from a block reward (more on this later) and the fees included with transactions.
-The fact that miners earn money for the act of mining is important to stop nodes joining together and attacking the network.
-It simply makes more economic sense to play by the rules than it does to cheat the network.
+The coins come from a block reward (more on this later), and the fees are included with transactions.
+The fact that miners earn money for the act of mining is important to stop nodes from joining together and attacking the network.
+It simply makes more economic sense to play by the rules than it does to try and cheat the network.

 What is Electroneum Mining?